Matt Piszczek

 Select Conference Recent Presentations

 - Piszczek, M.M., & Dwertmann, D.J.G.
 Work-to-family conflict across the lifespan: Relationships with turnover intentions and psychological well-being.
-Poster to be presented at the 2023 Age in the Workplace Meeting, ISM University of Management and Economics, Vilnius, Lithuania.
+Poster presented November 2023 at the Age in the Workplace Meeting, ISM University of Management and Economics, Vilnius, Lithuania.

 - Piszczek, M.M.
 2023.
 Who gets the credit and who gets the blame?
 Making sense of employee work-nonwork balance satisfaction attributions.
 Fraser Center Research Fellowship, Douglas A. Fraser Center for Workplace Issues, Wayne State University. $5,000